voider1/teleborg/README.md

     let mut dispatcher = dispatcher::Dispatcher::new();
     // Registering our command which we create below in the form as a function dispatcher.add_command_handler("test", test, false);
-    // Start the updater, this will start the Updater threads which will poll for updates
+    // Start the updater, the Updater will start the threads, one of which will poll for updates
-    // and send those to the Dispatcher's which will act upon it with the registered handlers let updater = updater::Updater::start(Some(bot_token), None, None, None, dispatcher);
+    // and send those to the Dispatcher's thread which will act upon it with the registered handlers let updater = updater::Updater::start(Some(bot_token), None, None, None, dispatcher);
 }